Bold Bean Co

 50 g pine nuts

-- 20 g fresh sage, leaves kept whole
+20 g fresh sage, leaves kept whole1 onion, roughly chopped

 2 garlic cloves, roughly chopped